trumberger/monitoring-wiki/Team-Guidelines/Team-Working-Agreements-and-Best-Practices.md

 2. Story has been prioritized (stack ranked) by the Product Manager
 3. Story has clearly defined and unambiguous acceptance criteria
 4. Assumptions for the story are clearly documented
+5. Any dependencies must be ready in time to allow user stories to be completed within the sprint
-5. Any pre-requisite documentation, work instructions, or manual test instructions are available to the team and clearly defined
+6. Any pre-requisite documentation, work instructions, background research or manual test instructions are available to the team and clearly defined
-6. Any required automated test criteria are clearly defined
+7. Any required automated test criteria are clearly defined

 ## Team Definition of Done
 The Definition of Done is the criteria necessary in order to consider a User Story done or complete.
 This ensures all team members understand what is required in order for a user story to be completed within a sprint.